 - It is worth giving a dog chemo if the treatment has been proven to be effective for your dog’s cancer type.
 Talk to your veterinary team about the specifics of your dog’s case to determine if chemo is right for your dog.

 - The average cost of chemotherapy for a dog is $150-600 per dose.
-Oral tablets tend to be less expensive, but depending on the drug could be $200 or more a month.
+Oral tablets tend to be less expensive, but depending on the drug it could be $200 or more a month.

 - How long a dog stays on chemo depends on the cancer type and the chemotherapy used.
 The CHOP protocol for lymphoma is typically 19-25 weeks, while other protocols are significantly shorter.